pozda/Pathfinder/README.md

 - Collect letters
 - Stop when you reach the character `x`

+## Running this solution

+Run `git clone git@github.com:pozda/Pathfinder.git` inside your terminal inside the folder where you would like to place this repo

+`cd` into it and run `npm i` to install dependencies

+After instalation, you can run `npm run test` to run Jest tests.

 ## Assignment

 Write a piece of code that takes a map of characters as an input and outputs the collected letters and the list of characters of the travelled path.